• Home

 4. Place up to six individual ears of corn cobs on top of the trivet in rows of three in a criss-cross pattern (see below).

-5. close and lock the electric pressure cooker.
+5. Close and place the electric pressure cooker in the sealing position.

 Equipment